jsdelivrbot/OrionUI/README.md

 @import "../../node_modules/orionui/c-modal/components.modal";
 ```

-If you wish to edit a component, create and include a seperate scss partial in your own project which contains your new styles.
+To override or extend a component, the best way would be to create and include a seperate scss partial in your own project containing your new styles.

 ```
 // Components